 72%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a strong, domain-specific skill that provides genuinely useful knowledge Claude wouldn't have by default—particularly around SPM verification steps, modular SDK migration trade-offs, and macro rebuild cascading.
-Its main weakness is the lack of an explicit end-to-end workflow sequence, and some sections could be more concise.
-The actionability and progressive disclosure are excellent.
+Its main weakness is the lack of an explicit end-to-end workflow sequence; the content reads more like a reference document than a step-by-step procedure.
+Some sections in Focus Areas could be tightened for conciseness.

 Suggestions

-Add a numbered top-level workflow (e.g., 1.
+Add a numbered top-level workflow (e.g., '## Workflow: 1.
 Gather evidence → 2.
 Verify package linkage → 3.
 Analyze focus areas → 4.
 Report findings → 5.
-Hand off if needed) to make the overall process explicit and improve workflow clarity.
+Hand off if needed') to make the overall sequence explicit and improve workflow clarity.

 | Dimension | Reasoning | Score |